5 Island Tour of Mauritius with iLe Aux Cerfs Watersports

 Island 1 – iLot Marianne Nature Reserve

-This was an incredibly quick stop to the Marianne Nature Reserve, which is filled with incredible volcanic rock and a shallow beach for easy access.
+Our first port of call was a whistle tour stop of Marianne Nature Reserve, filled with dark volcanic rock and a shallow beach for easy access.
 The shallow water allows you to see fish darting by as the boat floats past.
-(Enjoy me, bottom left, making my way to the island in a pink dress.
-EISH.)
+(Enjoy me, bottom left, making my way through the water in expense sandals and a nude dress to the island!)

 Island 2 – Ile Aux Fouquest, Ile Phare